urbaraban/StackSum/README.md

-# ClipSum

-this program summarizes the cells on the clipboard.
-Use Ctrl+F5 to create a new sheet or Ctrl+F6 to add to the current one.
+#StackSum

+My father needed this program to summarize various data, from a browser or spreadsheets, without automatically adding up.

+You can use the context menu, interface buttons or hotkeys to exchange: ctrl + V - paste into the current worksheet shift + V - paste into a new sheet